Outdoor advertising near roads is nothing new, but digital signage has long been restricted/’boot’ from motorways in NSW, Australia.

 As one of the fastest growing marketing and communications sectors, digital signage solves many of the problems plaguing traditional media, including declining national audiences, technology allowing consumers to skip or avoid ads and the shift in consumer attention to alternative media.

-The OMA industry body is drafting new digital advertising guidelines it is hoping to see adopted in NSW over the coming months.
+The OMA industry body is drafting new digital advertising guidelines it is hoping to see adopted in NSW over the coming months to undo the current ‘boot’ faced.